Production, sales and emissions of fluorinated greenhouse gases (F-gases)

 Data sets uncertainty

-In order to calculate ‘destruction’ (which feeds into the calculation of consumption), quantities reported for on-site destruction by the reporting company and quantities reported for destruction off-site on behalf of the reporting company were added.
-Summing up both quantities might possibly result in both double counting and omissions: Double-counting is not impossible, as reporting companies might report as ‘own destruction’ the same quantity which was reported as ‘destroyed off-site’ by another company.
+As a part of the calculation process for 'net supply', quantities reported for on-site destruction by the reporting company and quantities reported for destruction off-site on behalf of the reporting company are taken into account (with a negative arithmetic sign) as well as 'other amounts collected for reclamation or destruction from within the EU' (with a positive arithmetic sign).
+Summing up both destruction-related quantities might possibly result in both double counting and omissions: Double-counting is not impossible, as reporting companies might report as 'own destruction' the same quantity which was reported as 'destroyed off-site' by another company.
 Omissions are very probable as specialised destruction facilities (which do not report themselves) might have destroyed more used F-gases than those quantities received by reporting companies.
-However, the absolute relevance of the reported destruction quantities was limited to approx. 1 % of total consumption in past years.
+Furthermore, an aggregate analysis of 'other amounts collected for reclamation or destruction from within the EU' performed in the 2013 EEA report on F-gases (EEA Technical report No 15/2013) reporting reveals that these amounts do not match the amounts reported for actual destruction, reclamation or exports to theses purposes.
+However, the absolute relevance of the reported destruction quantities was limited to approximately 1 % of total net supply in past years.

 Rationale uncertainty